Malice-1993

 The film spawned amusement park rides and lots of other fun things during its run.

-Bill brings his new fiancee Melissa (Jami Gertz) along as numerous meteorologists converge to track storms using newly invented devices.
+Bill brings his new fiancée, Melissa (Jami Gertz), along as numerous meteorologists converge to track storms using newly invented devices.

-The effects of this initial storm are very well done as Jo’s father’s death scene is riveting- the poor man being sucked into the deadly cyclone is memorable.
 Regardless, this scene sets the tone for the ample effects to follow- most notably the terrifying sound of the swirling storm as farm tools and animals fly around onscreen.

-Assumptions are being made that Twister was indeed filmed on location (with studio help), but the authenticity is apparent.
+It is assumed that Twister was filmed on location (with studio help), but the authenticity is apparent.
 From the vastness of the plains to the dusty roads, cornfields, and the small-town U.S.A.
-I enjoyed the down-home, slice-of-life feel.

 This successfully merges into the summer blockbuster that Twister’s producers undoubtedly were going for.
 Making a ton of money, the result was successful and inspired by Hollywood.